Chidozieokoye/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This setup involves downloading the osTicket installation files, configuring IIS with CGI, installing PHP and required modules, setting up MySQL, and registering PHP in IIS before installing osTicket v1.15.8.
-After installation, IIS is reloaded, necessary PHP extensions are enabled, and the osTicket configuration file is renamed and assigned proper permissions.
-Finally, HeidiSQL is used to create a new database for osTicket, and the installation is completed through the web browser.
-Please watch video demonstration below for more insight.<br />
+In this lab, I started by downloading the osTicket installation files and configuring IIS with CGI support.
+I then installed PHP along with the required modules, set up MySQL, and registered PHP in IIS before proceeding with the installation of osTicket v1.15.8.
+After the installation, I reloaded IIS, enabled the necessary PHP extensions, and renamed the osTicket configuration file, ensuring it had the correct permissions.
+Next, I used HeidiSQL to create a new database for osTicket, and I completed the installation through the web browser.
+For a more detailed walkthrough, please check out the video demonstration below.<br />

 <h2>Video Demonstration</h2>